TN STEM Designated School

 Please circle your choice concerning the statement below:

-My child can be featured in local broadcast and print media, on the school or school district web site, and in district publications and programs.
-Only Photo and name will be given.
+My child can be featured in local broadcast and print media, on the school or school district website, on the school’s Twitter/Facebook pages, and in district publications and programs.
+Only a Photo and name will be given.

 Yes | No

 Please read and discuss this handbook with your child.
 Your signature and your child’s signature below indicate that your child will adhere to all school and district policies.